 Fast development of remote sensing technology has increased the supply and decreased the price of survey equipment.
 This means the amount of survey data is increasing in an accelerating pace.
 Too much of the data is still underused, and we think the survey industry should take an action to change this.

 In this article, we describe how a Finnish survey company and the inventor of GISGRO platform VRT Finland decided to tackle the challenge of underused 3D data by offering their clients a complete new type of service.
-We interviewed VRT’s COO Olli Auer, and the quotes below are from VRT’s client references.
+We interviewed VRT’s COO Olli Auer (now a Technology Development Manager at Sitowise), and the quotes below are from VRT’s client references.

 A story about 3D data no one ever sees